Unexpectedly, a new version/reboot appeared in 2013. It still was a lowbrow double-A shooter, with a slight retro sensibility.

 The music Lo Wang listens to is mid-1980s hair metal.
 He references Mickey Rourke as a major movie star, which also means the mid-1980s.
 There are brick-like car phones.
 There are VHS tapes strewn about.
 Etc..

-It also seems to be a much more violent, squalid version where life is cheap.
+It also seems to be a much more violent, squalid version of reality where life is cheap.
 Think vintage men’s adventure periodicals, or grindhouse cinema.